 - Change your ATM Card and PIN number.

 - Contact Telecheck (1-800-733-3400), a nationwide company, to request an alert to all merchants not to accept checks from your account until the fraud is resolved.

-- Write to the Direct Marketing Association, Mail Preference Service, P. O. Box 9008, Farmingdale, NY 11735 to get your name off direct mail lists.
+- Write to the Direct Marketing Association, Mail Preference Service, P. O. Box 9008, Farmingdale, NY 11735, to get your name removed from direct-mail lists.